 2. Institutional Quality Replacement Properties

-Your investor may have properties that have issues such as lower quality, deferred maintenance, poor management, fully depreciated and/or lower returns on today’s equity.
-The majority of DST investments are larger, institutional grade properties with long terms leases and higher occupancy rates.
-The size, value and quality of these assets also garnish lower loan interest rates for major banks, lenders and agencies.
-In today’s market we are seeing returns on equity invested in the 5% range
+Your investor may have properties that have issues such as lower quality, deferred maintenance, poor management, fully depreciated or lower returns on today’s equity.
+Also, the majority of DST investments are more substantial institutional grade properties with long terms leases and higher occupancy rates.
+The size, value, and quality of these assets also garnish lower loan interest rates for major banks, lenders, and agencies.
+In today’s market, we see returns on equity invested in the 5% range.

 3. Easy Replacement Solution

-We know that some of your clients are never inclined to sell their building because they don’t have or fear finding a replacement property.
-They are concerned with of the hefty tax bill that comes along with selling their property.
+We know that some of your clients are never inclined to sell their building because they don’t have or fear to try to find a replacement property.
+They are concerned with the hefty tax bill that comes along with selling their property.
 Working with a company like Fortitude can assist you by presenting a DST or a portfolio of DST’s that the client may be comfortable investing in, so you as an exchange specialist can get the listing.

 4. Additional Equity or Debt Left Over

-Many times, a realtor will sell a client’s property but only find a replacement for SOME of their proceeds.
-Example: Property sells at $2M and the new property is only $1.8M.
-This would require your seller to pay taxes (boot) on $200,000.
-Typical DST minimums are $100,000.
-This could result in your investor picking up another one or two properties, having no tax issues and diversifying their real estate portfolio.
-Your client may also need additional debt that their 1st choice does not completely cover.
+Many times, a realtor will sell a client’s property but only find a replacement for some of their proceeds.
+Example: Property sells at $2M, and the new property is only $1.8M.
+And this would require your seller to pay taxes (boot) on $200,000.
+Typical DST minimums are $100,000, which could result in your investor picking up another one or two properties, having no tax issues and diversifying their real estate portfolio.
+Your client may also need additional debt that their 1st choice does not entirely cover.